varun-nagaraja/feature-selection/Readme.md

 }
 ```

 The determinant maximization is performed using a modified version of the candidate exchange function present in the MATLAB Statistics Toolbox.
-Since I cannot share the original source of the MATLAB function, I have created a proteced file.
+Since I cannot share the original source of the MATLAB function, I have created a protected file.
 Contact me if you want to know the edits.

 Other techniques compared in the paper
 --------------------------------------